 3. Go through the pre-approval process

-In order to get pre-approved for a mortgage, you will have to provide your lender with some financial information, including your debts and assets.
+To secure pre-approval for a mortgage, you’ll need to provide your lender with detailed financial information, encompassing both your debts and assets.

 4. List your priorities

-Once you know how much house you can actually afford, you can actually begin your search for a home among listings in your area of choice.
+Once you know how much house you can afford, you can begin your search for a home among listings in your area of choice.

 5. Find an agent